Criticism of the Food and Drug Administration: Allegations that FDA regulation causes higher drug prices

+High R&D costs from FDA-required clinical trials and delays

 Studies published in 2003 by Joseph DiMasi and colleagues estimated an average cost of approximately $800 million to bring a new drug to market, while a 2006 study estimated the cost to be anywhere from $500 million to $2 billion.
 The consumer advocacy group Public Citizen, using a different methodology, estimated the average cost for development to be under $200 million, about 29% of which is spent on FDA-required clinical trials.
 DiMasi rejects the claim that high R&D costs alone are responsible for high drug prices.
 Instead, in a published letter, DiMasi writes, "...longer development times increase R&D costs and shorten the period during which drug companies can earn the returns they need to make investment financially viable.
 Other things being equal, longer development times reduce innovation incentives.
 As a consequence, fewer new therapies might be developed."

+Patent protection and FDA requirements creating monopolies

 Economist Gary S. Becker, who won the Nobel Memorial Prize in Economics, has argued that FDA-required clinical trials for new drugs do contribute to high drug prices for consumers, mainly because of patent protection that provides a temporary monopoly which disallows cheaper alternatives from entering the market.
 He advocates dropping many FDA requirements, many of which provide no additional safety or valuable information, as this would hasten the development of new drugs, because they would be faster to bring to market, thereby increasing supply, and as a consequence would lead to lower prices.